espressif/esp-idf/examples/peripherals/lcd/rgb_panel/README.md

 1. Choose whether to `Use double Frame Buffer`
 2. Choose whether to `Avoid tearing effect` (available only when step `1` was chosen to false)
 3. Choose whether to `Use bounce buffer` (available only when step `1` was chosen to false)
+4. Choose the number of LCD data lines in `RGB LCD Data Lines`
+5. Set the GPIOs used by RGB LCD peripheral in `GPIO assignment`, e.g. the synchronization signals (HSYNC, VSYNC, DE) and the data lines

 ### Build and Flash